shaunkatona/prosvcons/README.md

 - For MVP:
     - User Auth:
-        - LocalAuth
+        - LocalAuth - done
-        - FacebookAuth
-        - GoogleAuth
-        - guest lists
+        - guest lists - done
-            - viewable by all
+            - viewable by all - done
-            - editable by all/none?
+            - editable by all - done
-            - deletable by none
+            - deletable by none - done
-            - share with anyone via the URL
+            - share with anyone via the URL - done
         - user lists
             - public lists
                 - viewable by all